dalihub/dali-toolkit/docs/content/shared-javascript-and-cpp-documentation/flex-container.md

 flexContainer.Add( item1 );

 Dali::Toolkit::Control item2 = Dali::Toolkit::Control::New();
-flexContainer.Add( item2 ); // item2 is aligned at the beginning of ther container
+flexContainer.Add( item2 ); // item2 is aligned at the beginning of the container

 Dali::Toolkit::Control item3 = Dali::Toolkit::Control::New();
 item3.SetProperty( Dali::Toolkit::FlexContainer::ChildProperty::ALIGN_SELF, Dali::Toolkit::FlexContainer::ALIGN_FLEX_END ); // Align item3 at the bottom of the container
 flexContainer.Add( item3 );

 Dali::Toolkit::Control item4 = Dali::Toolkit::Control::New();
-flexContainer.Add( item4 ); // item4 is aligned at the beginning of ther container
+flexContainer.Add( item4 ); // item4 is aligned at the beginning of the container

 ~~~